Maca for MenopauseMaca is used for fertility and weight loss. Buy maca powder and root!

 The process of menopause has officially begun when a woman goes through 12 consecutive months without a period.
 At this point the symptoms will become much more pronounced.
-Women at this stage will also experience a loss of interest in sex along with depression.
 Hot flashes will increase and women will experience night sweats.

 The medical profession has been seriously treating menopause for over 50 years (but without maca for menopause).
 Some of their methods have been quite successful.
 Women have been self-treating themselves with herbal remedies for menopause for a lot longer, including maca for menopause.
 There have been problems with both approaches to menopause treatment.
 Many modern medical treatments carry the risk of serious side effects.
 Alternative medicine has not offered a wide range of natural or healthy alternatives.